 Over time the Drexel family created unions with wealthy and influential American families (including Biddle and Duke), and their papers reflect their social prominence during the 19th and 20th centuries.
 The descendants of Anthony J. Drexel and his siblings brought further recognition to the family through their political and social activities.
 Anthony Joseph Drexel Biddle, Jr. (1897-1961) had a long political career with both the State Department as ambassador and the Army as a lieutenant colonel, joining Eisenhower’s staff in 1944 and providing crucial contacts for the Allied invasion of France.
 Mary Astor Paul (1889-1950) served as the president of the American Aid Society in Paris and was active in the French resistance.
 Katharine Mary Drexel (1858–1955), who founded the Sisters of the Blessed Sacrament in order to establish missions and schools in Native American and African American communities, was canonized as Saint Katharine in 2002.

-The Drexel Family Digital Archive Project is an initiative to create an online digital archive documenting the legacy of Drexel founder Anthony J. Drexel and his family.
+The Drexel Family Digital Archive Project is an initiative to create an online digital archive documenting the legacy of Drexel University founder Anthony J. Drexel and his family.
 The project will inventory and selectively digitize Drexel family-related materials in multiple media, and present digital surrogates of these materials along with interpretive content via an online exhibit.
-This is a collaborative project involving the Drexel University special collections units with holdings that document the family: the University Archives, the Drexel Collection, the Fox Historic Costume Collection, and the archives of the Academy of Natural Sciences.
+This is a collaborative project among the Drexel University special collections units with holdings that document the family: the University Archives, the Drexel Collection, the Fox Historic Costume Collection, and the archives of the Academy of Natural Sciences.